Privacy Policy

 Retention of Data

 We retain Personal Information for as long as reasonably necessary to fulfill the purposes described in this Privacy Policy, including to comply with legal, regulatory, tax, accounting, or reporting requirements, to resolve disputes, and to enforce our agreements.
 Where feasible, we will de‑identify or aggregate data or delete it when it is no longer needed for these purposes.
-Retention of PHI is governed by the Medical Group’s Notice and applicable law.
+Retention of PHI is governed by the Notice and applicable law.

 Transfer of Data